 Add in your sliced meat, and cook until meat is partly cooked, a few minutes.
 It will finish cooking in the boiling curry sauce later.

-Add Eggplant, and let cook for about 10 minutes, or until eggplant feels soft.
+Add the water and eggplant, and let cook for about 10 minutes, or until eggplant feels soft.
 These are nasty and hard if not cooked all the way!
 One of my first try mistakes 🙂

 Add bell peppers & Kaffir Lime leaf.
 Cook till tender just a couple of minutes.
 Leave the leaves in.

-Add cut up palm sugar, water to thin, & fish sauce.
+Add cut up palm sugar & fish sauce.
 This has less sugar than red curry and is supposed to taste less sweet than a red curry.
-If your can of coconut milk is super thin you can add less water.
-(I have had the same brand of full fat coconut milk have anywhere from almost all solid coconut creme inside to about only half creme half coconut milk).

 Add Thai basil last, or put it on top in individual bowls.
 If you do it too early then the beautiful green color gets to be not so pretty.
 And wala…authentic thai green curry on your table.